shefatfaisal/Notes/Java/OOP.md

 **Abstract Calss**
-we cant create or instantiated a new instance for abstract class
+we can't create or instantiated a new instance for abstract class